johnathan-sewell/flat-map/README.md

 npm run dev
 ```

-This will build, run and monitor the frontend app.
+This will build, run the frontend app.

 Run the tests:

 ```bash
 npm run test
 ```

-## Performance

-Server responses are compressed using the [compression middleware](https://www.npmjs.com/package/compression)